-With technology advancing at a break-neck pace, electronic waste is piling up.
+Electronic waste is piling up quickly with technology advancing at a break-neck pace.
 Tech companies make millions off the latest, most excellent tech built up by release dates and social media hype.
 As a tech company, it pays to have new technology come out as often as possible to stay at the forefront of consumers’ minds.
 The consumer loves the idea of being part of this celebration.
 Tech companies continue to ride the wave of hype and make sure products are released regularly.
 To accomplish this, tech is made to be replaced.
 A CPU lifespan was 4-6 years in 1997; in 2005, the lifespan was two years.

 Seems counter-intuitive, right?
 With technology getting better, it should last longer.
 Not if you are a tech company, and you want to make sure you can release the next thing within a year.
 Welcome to Western consumerism.
 The problem is creating all of this new technology, and the electronic waste created is putting a strain on resources.
 The by-products of these processes are poisoning the environment.

 The Ingredients of Electronics

 Ten tons of carbon dioxide is emitted into the atmosphere to create 1 ton of laptops.
 By 2040, carbon emissions from electronics production will reach 14% of total worldwide emissions.
 These emissions include mining the raw materials for the technology, as well as the actual manufacturing process.
 Our electronics contain sixty or more elements in various compounds.
 You will find precious metals within your computer or phone, such as gold, copper, and nickel.
 Also, there are rare earth elements, like indium and palladium.
 The creation of electronics and improper disposal results in a significant loss of scarce and valuable raw materials.
 Some of the raw materials that are becoming scarce are neodymium, platinum, ruthenium indium (in flat-screen TVs), and cobalt (batteries).

 Running Out of Ingredients